MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/classifier-creating-a-custom-classifier.md

 > [!TIP]
 > For best results, have 10,000 items in your test sample set with an even distribution of positive and negative matches.

-## Using a trainable classifier as a source for information protection and compliance features
+## How to create a trainable classifier

+1.